Training Spiking Neural Networks Using Lessons From Deep Learning: The Neural Code

 Cross-entropy approaches aim to suppress the spikes from incorrect classes, which may drive weights in a network to zero.
 This could cause neurons to go quiet in absence of additional regularisation.
 By using the mean square spike rate, which specifies a target number of spikes for each class, output neurons can be placed on the cusp of firing.
 Therefore, the network is expected to adapt to changing inputs with a faster response time than neurons that have their firing completely suppressed.

 In networks that simulate a constrained number of time steps, a small change in weights is unlikely to cause a change in the spike count of the output.
-The absence of change drives the derivative of the loss with respect to the learnable parameters to zero, such that no learning takes place.
-When relying on a small range of time steps, as may necessarily be the case when using memory-constrained resources, it might be preferable to apply the loss function directly to the membrane potential instead.
+It might be preferable to apply the loss function directly to a more `continuous' signal, such as the membrane potential instead.
+This comes at the expense of operating on a full precision hidden state, rather than on spikes.
 Alternatively, using population coding can distribute the cost burden over multiple neurons to increase the probability that a weight update will alter the spiking behavior of the output layer.
+It also increases the number of pathways through which error backpropagation may take place, and improve the chance that a weight update will generate a change in the global loss.

+All of these losses can be constructed in a single line each using the \textit{functional} module within snnTorch.